top of page

 My current work combines the traditional fiber arts with contemporary concepts using repurposed fabrics, materials , found objects, along with handmade elements has presented an exciting new direction for my work.

-I am sourcing 95% of my materials from thrift stores, yard sales and resale shops - a small way to reuse materials and keep textiles out of the landfills.
-Some recycled fabrics (notably the recycled sari silks are sourced from India) purchased online.
+I am sourcing nearly 100% of my materials from thrift stores, yard sales and resale shops - a small way to reuse materials and keep textiles out of the landfills.
 Vintage jewelry, small objects, wire frames and other elements are also used in some of the works as forms for design and hanging.
 Handmade elements such as felted objects and dyed fabrics are also incorporated in some works.

 About Dawn